 If you're part of the Millennial generation, your Facebook history might very well reflect over a decade's worth of personal content published online.
-And when you've been posting on Facebook for that long, it's totally possible that your beliefs, style of sharing, or personal brand has changed throughout this time.
+And when you've been posting on Facebook for that long, it's totally possible that your beliefs, style of sharing, or personal brand have changed.
 For that reason, you might want to know how to delete old Facebook posts — or at least, how to delete some of them.
 Because unfortunately, not all of your posts can be deleted.

 Facebook tells Bustle that you can only delete the posts that you, personally, have written.
 Otherwise, you can opt to hide the posts that you've shared on your timeline (like articles, or other people's posts), or choose to untag yourself from posts you've been tagged in.
 Deleting a post removes it from Facebook entirely; untagging or hiding a post means that it won't show up on your timeline, but can still show up on other newsfeeds.

 Luckily, there's a super easy way for you to delete, hide, or share your Facebook posts en masse, both on desktop and on mobile.
-For your desktop, you can go to your Facebook profile and click on the "Manage Posts" tab, which is directly below the box where you can type in a Facebook status.
-You can see a photo of that location below.
+It depends on your set-up, though.
+If you have Classic Facebook, the old-school Facebook layout, you can go to your Facebook profile on your desktop and click on the "Manage Posts" tab, which is directly below the box where you can type in a Facebook status.

 From there, you'll gain access to every post you've ever written, shared, or been tagged in, ordered chronologically from most recent to oldest.
 And yes, you can delete these in groups: you can select up to 50 posts to delete, hide, or untag yourself from, per Facebook.
 Once you select a post and click "More," you'll see what options are available to you for that given post.